Tech500/NTP_Web_Interface_Data_Logger/README.md

 11. Free, "000webhost powered by HOSTINGER" is used for second website.

 12. Two websites,one sketch: "NTP_Time-Synced_Web_Interface.ino."
-http://weather-1.ddns.net/Weather --Desktop server (port forwarded) --this one has a file browser, selected file can be downloaded. https://observations-weather.000webhostapp.com/ Hosted website --no file browser due to hosted domain server restrictions (free hosting service).
+http://weather-1.ddns.net/Weather --ESP8266 basedserver (port forwarded) --this one has a file browser, selected file can be downloaded. https://observations-weather.000webhostapp.com/ Domain, Hosted website --no file browser due to hosted domain server restrictions (free hosting service).
 Hosted server "sleeps" one hour every 24 hours.
 -----------------------------------------------------------------------------------